Families of Berkovich spaces: The diagonal trick

 \section{The diagonal trick}

-We will describe here a general method which will be useful for establishing the constructibility or the Zariski-openness of some loci.
-It is inspirated by the one that was used by Kiehl in \cite{appfr}, where he proved the Zariski-openness of the flatness locus of a {\em complex analytic} morphism.
+We are going to describe here a general method which will be useful for establishing the (local) constructibility or the Zariski-openness of some loci.
+It is inspired by Kiehl's \cite{kiehl1967}, in which he proved the Zariski-openness of the flat locus of a \emph{complex-analytic} morphism.

+Roughly speaking, it consists of the following.
+One wants to understand the locus of validity of some relative property of a morphism $Y\to X$.
+If the formation of this locus commutes with the ``tautological" base-change by $Y\to X$, one can replace $Y\to X$ by the second projection $Y\times_X Y\to Y$ and only investigate what happens on the diagonal.
+One thus reduces to the case where $Y\to X$ has a section $\sigma$ and where it suffices to understand the intersection of our locus of validity with $\sigma(X)$.

+Considering only points lying of $\sigma(X)$ will bring two advantages, say, in the case where both $Y$ and $X$ are affinoid (as can most of the time be assumed without loss of generality by arguing G-locally):